lassebaerlandstrand/IT2810-Book-Vault-Project-2/README.md

   }})
 ```

-We dont always need to refetch cached queries when information we are interrested in has changed.
+We don't always need to refetch cached queries when information we are interested in has changed.
 Sometimes we can manipulate the cache manually as we already have the relevant details in the frontend.
 An example of this in our application is the query that fetches user information.
 After adding/removing an item to/from either the "have read"-, or "want to read"-list, we need to update the lists stored in the cached user object.
 Say you move a book from your "want to read"- to your "have read"-list:

 ```javascript
 // Before